openqasm/openqasm/source/language/openpulse.rst

 - Pulse definitions are declared as a calibration for individual circuit instructions attached to physical qubits enabling the microcoding of gate level operations.
 - Richer ability to compose complex pulses through natural DSP-like operations.
 - Clearly defined relationship between pulses, channels and the phases of compilation to hardware resources.
-- Use of multiple oscillators on a single channel at the same time (see geometric gates--LINK)
+- Use of multiple oscillators on a single channel at the same time (see :ref:`Geo Gate`):

 Openpulse provides a flexible programming model that should extend to many quantum control schemes and hardware.
 At the core of the OpenPulse grammar are the concepts of ``signals`` and ``channels``.
 Many of these concepts